 Indonesian Black Rice Pudding is a healthy vegan recipe that's perfect for breakfast or dessert!
 Made with coconut milk and naturally sweetened with coconut sugar, this rice pudding recipe can be made on the stove top or in the Instant Pot.

-Drizzled with a touch of coconut cream and topped with fresh fruit and ooohhhhhmg, you've got to try this.
+Serve drizzled with a touch of coconut cream and topped with fresh fruit (mango is my favorite), and ooohhhhhmg, you've got to try this.

 Rinse the rice well and throw it into the instant pot with water, coconut milk, and coconut sugar.
 Secure the lid, then place on manual setting, high pressure, for 22 minutes.